 The aquifer's hydraulics are such that if a well penetrates the total saturated section and the pump is sized to produce the maximum the aquifer will yield, the well yield will decline at a disproportionately greater rate than the reduction in saturated thickness.
 Actually, the remaining well yield expressed as a percentage of former yield will be only about half of the remaining saturated thickness expressed as a percentage of former thickness.
-For example, a well with 80 feet (24.3 m) of saturated section and a maximum yield of 800 gallons per minute (50.4 l/s) will probably yield only 200 gallons per minute (12.6 l/s) when the saturated section is reduced to 40 feet (12.1 m) and 50 gallons per minute (3.1 l/s) when the saturated section is reduced to 20 feet (6.0 m).
+For example, a well with 80 feet (24.3 m) of saturated section and a maximum yield of 800 gallons per minute (50.4 l/s) will probably yield only 200 gallons per minute (12.6 l/s) when the saturated section is reduced to 40 feet (12.1 m).

-The depletion schedule for Hockley and surrounding counties was developed in the following manner:
+The depletion schedule for Yoakum and surrounding counties was developed in the following manner:

-1. The records for all water level observation wells for the years 1960 through 1972 in

-Andrews, Borden, Dawson, Gaines, Cochran, Garza, Hockley, Lubbock, Lynn, Terry and Yoakum Counties were separated from the master file.
+The records for all water level observation wells for the years 1960 through 1972 in Andrews, Borden, Dawson, Gaines, Cochran, Garza, Hockley, Lubbock, Lynn, Terry and Yoakum Counties were separated from the master file.
 These counties have similar soil types, cropping patterns, depths to water, saturated thickness, and climatic conditions.

 - These well records were then sorted into groups according to the saturated thickness in each well as of 1966 (the middle year).
 Each group included records of all wells in a 20-foot (6.1-meter) range of saturated thickness.
-(Ranges are shown in the tabulation below.) - 3.
-The average decline in water level was calculated for each year for each well group, and these decline values were adjusted to remove the effects of each year's deviation from long-term average precipitation. - The average annual decline in water level for the total period (1960-72) was calculated for each well group, incorporating the adjustments for departure from average precipitation.
+(Ranges are shown in the tabulation below.) - The average decline in water level was calculated for each year for each well group, and these decline values were adjusted to remove the effects of each year's deviation from long-term average precipitation. - The average annual decline in water level for the total period (1960-72) was calculated for each well group, incorporating the adjustments for departure from average precipitation.